Stamp Duty Cut for Scottish Homebuyers Introduced

 The total amount a buyer in Scotland can save under the temporary measures will depend on how much the property costs – as a general rule, the more expensive the property, the more you'll save (up to the maximum of £250,000).

 But even on less expensive properties the savings may be significant.
 For example, if you're not a first-time buyer and you buy a property for £200,000 as your main home, you would usually pay £1,100 in Scotland.
-But once the temporary tax cut comes into effect, you'd pay nothing.
+But with the temporary tax cut in effect, you'll pay nothing.

 What if I'm buying a second home?